-The Graduate Program in Public Policy and Administration provides students with the opportunity to earn both the B.A. and M.P.A. degrees in five years.
+The Graduate Program in Public Policy and Administration provides students with the opportunity to earn both B.A. and M.P.A. degrees in five years.
 The application process is identical to that of the B.A.-M.I.A. program.
 Candidates need to have taken college math, preferably a year of calculus.
 An introductory microeconomics course is highly recommended.
 During the senior year, 24 credits must be taken in the School of International and Public Affairs.
-It is therefore imperative that all College Core and major (or concentration) requirements be completed by the end of the junior year, with the exception of one or possibly two courses.
-For further information, see International Affairs Five-Year Program.
+It is therefore imperative that all College Core and major/concentration requirements be completed by the end of the junior year, with the exception of one or possibly two courses.
+For more information, see International Affairs Five-Year Program.

-Columbia-Sciences Po BA/MA Program
+Columbia-Sciences Po B.A./M.A.
+Program

-Building on a strong partnership between Columbia and Sciences Po, the Columbia-Sciences Po five-year BA/MA Program allows selected Columbia undergraduate students from Columbia College to follow an intensive joint program in Public and International Affairs.
-Students from Columbia College apply to the BA/MA program during the second semester of their sophomore year.
+Building on a strong partnership between Columbia and Sciences Po, the Columbia-Sciences Po five-year B.A./M.A.
+Program allows selected Columbia undergraduate students from Columbia College to follow an intensive joint program in Public and International Affairs.

+Students from Columbia College apply to the B.A./M.A. program during the second semester of their sophomore year.
 Selected students spend their junior year at Columbia, carefully choosing their courses to meet their Core and major requirements at Columbia.
-During their senior year, students remain enrolled at Columbia but study as Sciences Po Master's students.
-During their second year at Science Po, students are no longer enrolled at Columbia but continue working towards their Master's degree at Sciences Po.
+During their senior year, students remain enrolled at Columbia, but study as Sciences Po graduate students.
+During their second year at Science Po, students are no longer enrolled at Columbia, but continue working towards their graduate degree at Sciences Po.

-Upon completion of this joint program, students obtain both the B.A. awarded by Columbia University and the Master's Degree at Sciences Po.
-Some students may also choose to opt for the Research Master's Degree at Sciences Po, which is the first step towards the doctorate.
+Upon completion of this joint program, students obtain both the B.A. awarded by Columbia University and the M.A. degree at Sciences Po.
+Some students may also opt for the Research Master's Degree at Sciences Po, which is the first step towards the doctorate.